2025 Solar Incentives Guide for Goldsboro, NC - Tax Credits & Rebates

 EcoWatch's Goldsboro, NC Solar Incentives FAQs

 If your solar panels were installed after January 1, 2022, you may qualify for the newly increased 30% tax credit under the Inflation Reduction Act.
-If you had your system installed between 2006 and 2021, you might qualify for a tax credit between 26% and 30%, depending on the exact installation date.
-Speaking with a representative from the company that installed your system, or any local Goldsboro solar installer, can help you understand what incentives you might want to apply for.
+If you had your system installed between 2006 and 2021, you might qualify for a tax credit between 26% and 30%, depending on the date of installation.
+Talking to the company that installed your solar system, or any local Goldsboro solar installer, can help you learn what incentives you might want to apply for.

 Can I apply for incentives both towards the up-front cost of solar panels, and later as reimbursement?

-Yes, you can claim both tax credits and rebates towards the cost of solar panels.
-Depending on which incentives you are applying for, they may apply in a different order.
-Be sure to talk to your solar installer or a local tax professional to confirm that you are claiming the correct incentives and getting the most money possible.
+Yes, you can claim both rebates and tax credits towards the cost of your solar panels.
+Depending on precisely which incentives you are applying for, they may apply in a different order.
+Be sure to speak with your solar installer or a local tax professional to ensure that you are claiming the correct incentives and getting the most money you can.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.